 - participation in music festivals, concerts and competitions

-These run at an additional cost over and above your annual payments.
+These run at an additional cost.
 In some cases financial help is available.
 Contact your child’s instrumental music teacher if finance is a concern.

 To apply complete our online form: